-Nurse Internal Clinic - currently vacant - 1 job for 13 months in NPH Guatemala.
+Nurse Internal Clinic - from Jan 6, 2016 - 1 job for 13 months in NPH Guatemala.
+Urgent!

 The internal clinic serves the children, staff and volunteers of the orphanage.
 Each home has a different arrangement with a local community doctor or a permanent clinician.
 In the event that a doctor is not on the premises, the nurses are the primary medical assistance for any accidents or medications that are needed.
 The clinic is open 24 hours a day to serve the needs of the children at all times.
 The nurses take turns spending the night in the clinic and working in the day.
 If there are no children in the clinic during a night shift, the nurses have a radio and can leave the clinic for a while as long as they can be reached.
 In the event of any serious accidents or emergencies the children are taken to the nearest hospital to be treated accordingly.